subh888999/CAR-PRICES--Analysis-Projects/README.md

-Feature selection to identify important variables affecting car prices Price prediction model using regression techniques Visualizations for price distribution, feature relationships, and outliers Technologies Used
+Feature selection to identify important variables affecting car prices Price prediction model using regression techniques Visualizations for price distribution, feature relationships, and outliers

+Technologies Used
 Python
 Pandas
+numpy
-Matplotlib & Seaborn (for data visualization) Scikit-learn (for machine learning models)
+Matplotlib , Seaborn & plotly(for data visualization)
 Jupyter Notebooks (for interactive analysis)

 Dataset
 The dataset used in this project contains information about car listings including attributes such as: